peterhinch/micropython-async/PRIMITIVES.md

         except CommsError:
             await Cancellable.cancel_all()
         # All sub-tasks are now known to be stopped.
 They can be re-started
-        # with known state on next pass.
+        # with known initial state on next pass.
 ```

 `Cancellable` tasks are declared with the `cancellable` decorator.
 They receive